hifzhan-hamjah/hifzhan-hamjah/README.md

 # 💫 About Me:
-I'm currently working as a full-stack developer with one goal in mind of continually improving myself.
+I'm currently working as a full-stack developer with strong focused on continuous self-improvement

 ## 🌐 Socials: